Fuji Electric - AC Drives and frequency inverters

 3 phase 400 V, capacity from 3,7 to 710 kW

-economical frequency inverter series for basic applications,
+economical frequency inverter series for basic applications, *Discontinued Series

 FVR-Micro is an economical inverter that demonstrates great effectiveness with a small initial cost.
 Because of the simple and compact design, FVR-Micro is preferable to be used at any applications which requires small space, small capacities, and simple and basic function, such as traversing conveyors etc.